Evergreen State College: History

 In the 1992–93 school year, students chose Leonard Peltier to give the address at commencement, which was the first with a graduating class of more than 1,000.
 The selection was described as "perhaps the most unconventional commencement speaker" in a published round-up of the most controversial graduation speakers on campuses nationwide that year.
 Peltier, who was in federal prison, submitted his remarks in writing, to be read by a graduating senior.

 In 1999, Mumia Abu-Jamal was invited to deliver the keynote address by audiotape for the graduating class at the college.
 The event was protested by some.

 In 2004, the college completed the 170000 sqft Seminar II building, as well as a significant remodeling of the Daniel J Evans Library.

-In 2015, George Sumner Bridges became the sixth president of Evergreen State College, not counting interim appointments.
+In 2015, George Sumner Bridges became the sixth president of The Evergreen State College, not counting interim appointments.
 Bridges had previously served as president of Whitman College in Walla Walla, Washington.
 He followed Thomas L. "Les" Purce (2000–2015), Jane L. Jervis (1992–2000), and Joseph D. Olander (1985–1990).

+On December 11, 2023, 21-year-old Evergreen student Jonathan Rodriguez died of carbon monoxide poisoning in an on-campus modular apartment; two other students and a responding campus police officer were hospitalized.
+A Washington State Patrol investigation found that a tankless water heater installed the previous week had not been connected to standard, and that carbon monoxide detectors had activated earlier the same day but were silenced and reset by maintenance staff, who treated them as faulty rather than as a genuine event.
+In response, Evergreen discontinued propane-fueled housing units, revised its alarm-response and after-hours emergency protocols, and allocated $1 million to housing safety improvements; the two contractors who installed the heater were later charged with second-degree manslaughter, and the State of Washington agreed in 2024 to a $25 million settlement with Rodriguez's family.